IBM/cloud-operators/docs/user-guide.md

   serviceClass: language-translator
 ```

-The following would also work: TODO -- VERIFY THIS!
+The following would also work:

 ```yaml
 apiVersion: ibmcloud.ibm.com/v1alpha1